NeLLi-team/gvclass/README.md

 Sensitive HMM filtering is enabled by default as of `v1.4.1`.
 Set `sensitive_mode: false` in your config if you need the legacy GA-based filtering behavior for a specific run.

+### Sensitive mode and the contamination model

+As of `v1.4.3`, the trained contamination model (`src/bundled_models/contamination_model.joblib`) is **skipped automatically when `sensitive_mode=true`** (the shipped default).
+The model was trained on features derived from GA-cutoff-filtered HMM output;
+sensitive mode replaces GA/TC/NC bit-score cutoffs with a flat `E=1e-5`, which materially shifts the feature distribution (inflated `cellular_total`, `mrya_total`, and duplication-based signals).
+Feeding sensitive-mode features into a GA-trained model returns numbers that look precise but are miscalibrated, which is worse than no prediction.

+Therefore, under default `sensitive_mode=true`:

+- `estimated_contamination` is reported as `NaN` (preserved literally in the TSV and CSV summaries).
+- `contamination_type` is set to `uncertain_sensitive_mode`.
+- `*.contamination_candidates.tsv` per-query files are not emitted.
+- The rule-based `contamination_score_v1` column still reflects the sensitive-mode features and is retained as a diagnostic.

+To obtain a numeric contamination estimate, override sensitive mode in the config (`pipeline.sensitive_mode: false`) or pass no flag when running with the default config.
+A sensitive-mode-trained variant of the contamination model is planned for a future release.

 Database path precedence:
 - `--database` CLI flag